KNOW YOUR RIGHTS

 Medicaid Fair Hearing

 If a person receives Medicaid, they may request a Medicaid Fair Hearing.
-A Medicaid Fair Hearing is a state level review of a decision made by MCCMH to deny, reduce, terminate or suspend Medicaid-covered services.
+A Medicaid Fair Hearing is a state-level review of a decision made by MCCMH to deny, reduce, terminate, or suspend Medicaid-covered services.
 An administrative law judge who is independent of both the Department of Health and Human Services and MCCMH will hear the review.
 To request a Medicaid Fair Hearing, an individual must have a local appeal first.
 In addition, the Medicaid Fair Hearing must be done in writing and must be requested 120 days after a local appeal decision.

 If there are any other questions regarding your rights or options related to grievances, second opinions, appeals, and Medicaid Fair Hearings, our Ombudsman is available to assist.